PICKING UP THE PIECES ON CONNECTICUT'S BEACHES

 How we help

-Save the Sound, supported by the Long Island Sound Study and National Fish and Wildlife Foundation, organizes coastal cleanups in the spring and fall to move debris along our shoreline.
-In the last five years, Save the Sound's Coastal Cleanup program has brought together more than 11,000 volunteers who have removed over 90,000 pounds of trash from nearly 300 miles of Connecticut waterfront.
+Save the Sound, supported by the Long Island Sound Study and the National Fish and Wildlife Foundation, organizes coastal cleanups each fall to move debris along our shoreline.
+In the last five years, Save the Sound's Coastal Cleanup program has brought together more than 11,000 volunteers who have removed over 45 tons of trash from nearly 300 miles of Connecticut waterfront.

 International Coastal Cleanup